Trek Hardtail Mountain Bikes Compared: Marlin vs. Roscoe vs. X-Caliber vs. Procaliber

 Trek Marlin 4-8 front suspension Suntour to RockShox | Product image source: trekbikes.com

-On the other hand, Roscoes have a longer suspension travel of 140mm, which is ideal for trails as it can absorb larger bumps, jumps, or drops, and allows for confident riding.
+On the other hand, Roscoes have a longer suspension travel of 140mm, which is ideal for trails as it can absorb larger bumps, jumps, or drops and allows for confident riding.

+The quality of the suspension forks compared to the competition depends on the specific model.
 Fortunately, most Trek hardtail mountain bikes have a tapered head tube, so you can upgrade the fork later.

 Price